Last Updated on

 When white water rafting in Chiang Mai you not only get the thrill of flowing over crashing rapids, you also get an incredible view of the surrounding landscape.
 Northern Thailand is home to diverse flora and fauna.
 The view from a river will show you lush jungle forests, tall trees, bright flowers, and more.
 The view is truly awe-inspiring, and you’ll inevitably find your focus split between the gorgeous nature around you and the flowing water around you.

-The combination of thrill and beauty is one that can’t be beat, and why it’s one of our most recommended adventure things to do in Chiang Mai!
+The combination of thrill and beauty is one that can’t be beat, and why it’s one of our most recommended adventure Chiang Mai things to do!

 The best white water rafting tour in Chiang Mai: